E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ## Overview

-This lab demonstrates how Cisco routers and switches can be managed remotely through the command line and how that access can be secured.
+This lab demonstrates how Cisco network devices can be managed remotely through the command line and how that access can be secured.

-The lab first uses Telnet to verify basic remote CLI access, then configures SSH for encrypted remote management.
-The VTY lines are hardened to use local authentication and accept SSH only, allowing secure administrative access while blocking Telnet.
+The lab first configures the VTY lines and uses Telnet to verify basic remote CLI access.
+SSH is then configured using local authentication and RSA keys, and the VTY lines are hardened to allow SSH only so Telnet is blocked.

 ---

 ## Objectives

+- Configure IP connectivity for remote management
-- Configure remote CLI access to a Cisco router and switch
+- Configure VTY lines for remote CLI access
 - Use Telnet as a baseline remote-management method
-- Configure local user authentication
+- Create a local user account for authentication
 - Configure SSH version 2
 - Generate RSA keys for SSH
-- Understand the purpose of VTY lines
-- Restrict remote access to SSH only
+- Restrict VTY access to SSH only
 - Verify successful SSH access
 - Verify Telnet is blocked after hardening
 - Test failed SSH authentication